Binary Stars in the Space Era

 Please note that Keele Hall has become a cashless venue.
 Any payments (e.g. for alcoholic drinks) must be done by card.

 A printable map of Keele campus can be found here.
-Keele Hall is building 12 (towards the top left of the map).
+Keele Hall is building 12 (towards the top left of the map) and Dorothy Hodgkin is building 18 just right of centre.

 Accommodation